Expert Group on Children at Risk

 We engage national, regional and global actors to exchange information on emerging, developing and ongoing initiatives, explore joint opportunities and engage key stakeholders in practical projects.
 This work effectively contributes to ensuring that potential overlaps are transformed into helpful synergies, trusted partnerships, and joint, harmonised action.

-The Expert Group is the governing body of the Children at Risk Unit at the Council of the Baltic Sea States Secretariat.
-The Expert Group meets at least twice a year and develops the mandate, budget and yearly plan of activities that are implemented by the Children at Risk Unit.
+The Expert Group is the governing body of the Children at Risk Unit (CAR Unit) at the CBSS Secretariat.
+The Expert Group meets at least twice a year and develops the mandate, budget, and yearly plan of activities that are implemented by the CAR Unit.

 Objectives

 Our work draws on, and contributes to, relevant legal and policy frameworks, authoritative guidance, ethical and safe data collection and the voices of children and youth.
-We take note of relevant global, regional and the Expert Group members’ national agendas, goals and strategies, to ensure strategic direction, complementarity and added value in achieving global, regional and national commitments to children.
-The Expert Group and the CAR Unit at the CBSS Secretariat is fully committed to keeping children safeguarded from all actions that place them at risk of violence, abuse, exploitation, injury and any other harm.
+We take note of relevant global, regional and the Member State’s relevant national agendas, goals and strategies, to ensure strategic direction, complementarity and added value in achieving commitments to children.
+The Expert Group and the CAR Unit at the CBSS Secretariat are fully committed to keeping children safeguarded from all actions that place them at risk of violence, abuse, exploitation, injury and any other harm.

 Background